jbehave/jbehave-tutorial/etsy-stories-groovy-pico/README.md

-# JBehave Tutorial

-JBehave is a BDD framework for Java and Groovy.
-Refer the [jbehave-core](jbehave-core) and [jbehave-web](jbehave-web) sister projects.
+# Etsy.com using Groovy and Pico

-This tutorial uses JBehave and Selenium2 to test [Etsy.com](http://etsy.com) (an live online shopping site).
+This tutorial uses JBehave 3.x and Selenium 2.x to test [Etsy.com](http://etsy.com) (an live online shopping site).

 <img src="http://jbehave.org/reference/preview/images/jbehave-logo.png" alt="JBehave logo" align="right" />

-## Two Modules

-1. The first module 'etsy-stories' is the actual tests that will run, with browsers flickering and reports that are a result.
-2. The second module 'etsy-web-runner' is an online app that allows ad-hoc stories to be run.
-Note the app is not multiuser and will appear to hang for the duration of the story run in question.

-## Running the tests
+## Running the stories

-Using Maven (installed on your system), do:
+This will run the build and (after a minute or so) Firefox will open and test the etsy.com website:

-    mvn clean install
+    mvn install

 You should see Firefox (installed on your system) flicker as it tests Etsy.com

+This will run a single story (one contained in a etsy_cart.story file):

+    mvn install -DstoryFilter=etsy_cart

+This will run a suite based on the meta filters in the three story files:

+    mvn install -Dmeta.filter="+color red"

+This will run tests in parallel in SauceLabs' stack:

+(use YOUR details from YOUR [SauceLabs.com](http://saucelabs.com) account)

+    mvn install -DSAUCE_USERNAME=your_sauce_id -DSAUCE_ACCESS_KEY=your_sauce_access_key

-## Seeing the reports
+## Viewing the results

-Inside a directory etsy-stories/target/jbehave/view/ there is a navigator.html page that can be loaded locally.
+In a directory target/view, a page named 'navigator.html' has been generated.
+If you open that in Firefox, Safari or Internet Explorer (but not Chrome), you can see the three stories that have run and their completion status.

 There should be three rows; One for each story.
 The rows are double-clickable to see the details of the story run.

 ## Using this tutorial to start your own JBehave based tests for a web-site.